The Importance of Finding Trusted Voices

 If they refuse to let guests with certain opinions speak, consider carefully how much to trust their views.

 I remember a time that feels like the dark ages now.
-Growing up in rural Canada in the 1970s we had one television channel, which was the CBC, the national broadcasting network.
+Growing up in rural Canada in the 1970s we had one television channel, which was the CBC, the Canadian Broadcasting Corporation.
 The only other chance we had for an alternate opinion on the news was the local newspaper.

 For my parents, that lasted until well after I left home and they finally got a satellite dish.
 By this time western world was full of news options and CNN had established itself as the news source to go to if you wanted something other than BBC.